genderkit/genderkit/_articles/piercings.md

 {% include warning warning=warn %}

 {% capture warn %}
-Make sure the piercer has a piercing license that is clearly displayed in their establishment.
+Make sure the person who is performing the piercing has a piercing license that is clearly displayed in their establishment.
 This makes sure that the equipment and facilities being used are safe and hygienic.
 It is **illegal** to perform piercing without a licence.
 {% endcapture %}
 {% include warning warning=warn %}